Generic Services

 You can use the mixin to come up with your own custom generic services.
 You can also override the actions provided by the generic services.

-This is all to turbo charge your development process which is the main goal of Pionia.
+This is all to turbocharge your development process which is the main goal of Pionia.